-The hornworm is the caterpillar stage of the sphinx moth (also called the hawk moth).
-Sphinx moths have a wingspan of about 5 inches and hover like hummingbirds, feeding at dusk on the nectar of deep-throated flowers such as four o'clocks, petunias, and flowering tobacco.
+The hornworm is the caterpillar stage of a sphinx moth (also called the hawk moth).
+Sphinx moths have a wingspan of about five inches and hover like hummingbirds, feeding at dusk on the nectar of deep-throated flowers such as four o'clocks, petunias, and flowering tobacco.

-The caterpillar's large size - nearly 4 inches when mature - allows it to strip great quantities of foliage in a relatively short time.

-In large numbers, it can create extensive damage.
-Hornworms feed on the leaves and new stems of the tomato plant and sometimes on the fruit.

-It also loves munching on eggplant, potato and pepper - all members of the nightshade family.
+The caterpillar's large size-nearly four inches when mature-allows it to strip great quantities of foliage in a relatively short time.
+In large numbers, these caterpillars can create extensive damage.
+Hornworms feed on the leaves and new stems of the tomato plant, and sometimes on the fruit.
+It also loves munching on eggplant, potato, and pepper-all members of the nightshade family.

 The adult moth lays its eggs on the underside of tomato leaves in the spring.
-Female moths deposit one to five eggs per plant visit and can lay dozens of eggs during her short lifetime.
+Female moths deposit one to five eggs per plant visit and may lay dozens of eggs over her short lifetime.
 The greenish eggs take about a week to hatch into small caterpillars that feast their way through your tomato plants and leave behind dark green or black droppings.

-After crunching on tomato plants for three to four weeks, hornworm caterpillars then crawl down the main stem of a plant to ground.
+After crunching on tomato plants for 3-4 weeks, hornworm caterpillars then crawl down the main stem of a plant to ground.
 They burrow several inches into the soil to form a pupa (the nonfeeding stage where the caterpillar changes to an adult).

-If the weather conditions are suitable, the moth can emerge from the pupa in the soil in two to four weeks to mate and begin laying eggs again for the next cycle.
+If weather conditions are suitable, the moth may emerge from the pupa in the soil in two to four weeks to mate and begin laying eggs again for the next cycle.
 In most cases, the pupa remains in the soil thorough the upcoming winter season, with the adult moth emerging in June of the following year.

 In small gardens, the most effective and immediate method of control is to remove the plump caterpillars by hand (this is a good task for non-squeamish kids) and immerse them in a can of soapy water.

-The caterpillars are generally found on the upper foliage of the plant and easily are seen in the morning.
+The caterpillars are generally found at the top of the plant and are easily seen in the morning.
 If you're not too squeamish, simply snip the marauders in half with scissors.

 Keep a close eye on your tomato plants starting in early June.
-Examine plants at least twice a week to check for small caterpillars and missing foliage.
+Examine plants at least twice a week to check for small hornworm caterpillars and missing foliage.
 Catching infestations early will make controls more effective and reduce damage.

-Prevention also is an important element in hornworm control.
+Prevention is also an important element in hornworm control.
 Thoroughly tilling the garden soil after the tomato harvest season is finished will help reduce the number of overwintering pupae in the soil.

-The caterpillars are susceptible to Bacillus thuringiensis (sold as Dipel, Thuricide and BT Worm Killer), as well as to many common vegetable insecticides such as Sevin and malathion.
+The caterpillars are susceptible to Bacillus thuringiensis (an organic insecticide sold under various trade names including as Dipel, Thuricide, and BT Worm Killer), as well as many common vegetable insecticides such as Sevin and malathion.